neumino/thinky/documentation/api/document.md

 - they contain a foreign key that links to the document being deleted.

 If you want to delete the joined documents too, use [deleteAll](#deleteall).

+If you do not want to use a promise, you can directly pass a callback to `delete`.

 _Example_: Delete a single document.